Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 - Find the header labeled "Analytics and Tracking":

-If Google Analytics is running on the website, it'll pop up on your screen like you see above!
+If Google Analytics is running on the website, it'll pop up on your screen as you see above!

 Method #2: Page Inspect